Lightsaber: Sound

 The lightsaber sound effect was developed by sound designer Ben Burtt as a combination of the hum of idling interlock motors in aged movie projectors and interference caused by a television set on a shieldless microphone.
 Burtt discovered the latter accidentally as he was looking for a buzzing, sparking sound to add to the projector-motor hum.

 The pitch changes of lightsaber movement were produced by playing the basic lightsaber tone on a loudspeaker and recording it on a moving microphone, generating Doppler shift to mimic a moving sound source.

 Depiction

 Lightsabers were present in the earliest drafts as mundane plasma weapons that were used alongside laser guns.
 The introduction of the Force in a later revision made the Jedi and the Sith supernaturally skilled; initially, they were only portrayed as swordsmen.
 The lightsaber became the Force-user's tool, described in A New Hope by Obi-Wan Kenobi as "not as clumsy or random as a blaster.
-An elegant weapon, from a more civilized age".
+An elegant weapon, for a more civilized age".
 The source of a lightsaber's power is a kyber crystal.
 These crystals are also the power source of the Death Star's superlaser.

 In films such as Revenge of the Sith and The Last Jedi, melee weapons such as the electrostaff and plasma-lined blades deflect lightsabers.